 Some of the benefits of having a trust protector in Florida include:

 - Flexibility.
-A trust protector can have the power to make certain administrative or dispositive decisions that may not be specifically addressed in the trust document, providing more flexibility in managing the trust.
+A trust protector can have the power to make administrative or dispositive decisions that may not be specifically addressed in the trust document, providing more flexibility in managing the trust as the needs of beneficiaries change over time.

 - Protection of Beneficiaries.
 A trust protector can have the power to remove and replace trustees, protecting the beneficiaries from the actions of an unfaithful or incompetent trustee.